 The scope of environmental sciences encompasses a broad spectrum of fields from human health to global economy.
 It is an interdisciplinary science incorporating an understanding of biology, chemistry, earth sciences, water resources, and economics which allows students in environmental science to explore such questions as "where chemicals released in the environment go?" and "what impact they have?".
-As an environmental science major, you will have the opportunity to choose from emphasis areas in Environmental Ecology, Agricultural Environmental Stewardship, Environmental Health, Water Quality, Individualized Environmental Sciences, and Environmental Toxicology and Chemistry.
+As an environmental science major, you will have the opportunity to choose from emphasis areas in Science and Studies.

 - Environmental Science is a science-focused combining many areas of the sciences, from chemistry to biology

 - Students gain an understanding of critical areas in the sciences currently used by professionals in the industry

-- Six emphases touch on and incorporate all areas of science giving you the wide range of knowledge employers desire
+- Two emphases touch on and incorporate all areas of science giving you the wide range of knowledge employers desire

 - Students go out into the field and perform studies in rivers and fields, as well as working in the campus labs.

 - Students have the opportunity to work with River Watch project and others.

 - UMC students also have the opportunity to utilize facilities and work with scientists at Agricultural Utilization Research Institute (AURI) and the Northwest Research and Outreach Center (NWROC).